 - 4.1.
 The Licensee must, for each financial year, obtain a guarantee for the due discharge of its liability to pay compensation and other amounts under the SRC Act in accordance with the scope of this licence. - 4.2.
-The guarantee in respect of each financial year must be: - (a) in the form and subject to the terms agreed in writing by the Commission; and - (b) for an amount calculated by the actuary in accordance with Prudential Condition 4 and specified in the Liability Report for that financial year; and - (c) obtained from a corporation that is authorised by the Australian Prudential Regulatory Authority (APRA) to carry on: - banking business in Australia under the Banking Act 1959 (Cth) and has a Standard and Poor's AA group issuer credit rating or better; or - (ii) insurance business in Australia under the Insurance Act 1973 (Cth) and has a Standard and Poor's AA group issuer credit rating or better and a Standard and Poor's AA financial strength rating or better. - 4.3.
-The Licensee must provide the original of the guarantee to the Commission by 28 February of the financial year to which it relates.
+The guarantee in respect of each financial year must be: - (a) in the form and subject to the terms agreed in writing by the Commission; and - (b) for an amount calculated by the actuary in accordance with Prudential Condition 4 and specified in the Liability Report for that financial year; and - (c) obtained from a corporation that is authorised by the Australian Prudential Regulatory Authority (APRA) to carry on: - (i) banking business in Australia under the Banking Act 1959 (Cth) and has an issuer credit rating of or equivalent to a Standard and Poor's AA- or better; or - (ii) insurance business in Australia under the Insurance Act 1973 (Cth) and has an issuer credit rating of or equivalent to a Standard and Poor's AA- or better and a financial strength rating of or equivalent to a Standard and Poor's AA- or better. - 4.3.
+The Licensee must provide the original of the guarantee to the Commission by 30 September of the financial year to which it relates.